Dr Rosamund Lily West

 Museum Work

-I have worked in a variety of roles including curatorial, research and documentation roles.
+I have extensive experience in a variety of roles including curatorial, research and documentation roles.
 I am experienced in curatorial work, collections management, information management, museum ethics, contemporary collecting, funding proposals and collections research.
-Please contact me for freelance museum, collections and community history projects.

-I have worked with collections at the Royal Society of Sculptors, London Transport Museum, the Horniman Museum, the Wellcome Collection, the Royal Armouries and York Museums Trust, to name a few.
-I have worked across a wide range of collections including costume and textiles, firearms, decorative arts and social history collections.
-I have also worked with architectural and design collections at a number of museums.
+I have worked at the Royal Society of Sculptors, London Transport Museum, the Horniman Museum, the Wellcome Collection, the Royal Armouries and York Museums Trust, to name a few.
+I have worked across a wide range of collections including costume and textiles, firearms, decorative arts, design and social history collections.

-In my role at Manchester, I developed three distinct courses on housing and communities: A Humanities elective for Year 3 BSc Architecture students; a Research Methods Workshop for MArch students (eight workshops in which I teach ethnographic research methods and approaches) and a dissertation module for MArch students.
-Based on my own research and ethnographic approach, I advise students on fieldwork and included theory and sessions on ethics, communities and the history of emotions.
+Previously, I developed and delivered courses on housing at the University of Manchester based on my own research and ethnographic approach.
+I advised students on fieldwork and included theory and sessions on ethics, communities and the history of emotions.
 I drew heavily on my museum work and the ethics of representation.
 Whilst at the Bartlett School of Architecture, UCL, I taught existing modules for the MA in Historic Urban Environments, BSc Architecture and MA Architectural History.

 My PhD, ‘‘Concrete citizens’: sculptures for the London County Council’s housing schemes, 1949 to 1965’ was informed by Frank Mort’s analysis of the “cultural visions” used in London’s planning, projecting an image of London’s future that represented both policy and an imagined urban landscape.
 I positioned these artworks in the context of London’s post-war planning, concentrating on the LCC's housing of communities, and how this collection of sculptures was intended to speak to those communities.
 I combined ethnographic and historic research to study the impact of housing and planning on post-war London communities and found that the post-war LCC used a visual language to communicate, persuade and, ultimately, socially engineer London’s communities.
-I would bring this thorough analysis of visual communication and communities to the role.
+This research underpins my teaching and my approach to community-centred interpretation.

 I have been leading architectural walking tours for nearly a decade.
 I have researched, written and led tours for the V&A Museum, The Architecture Foundation, London Festival of Architecture, Open City and a range of architecture practices.
 I currently run tours of Canary Wharf and Woolwich for Open City.
 For details and booking see here: open-city.org.uk/events

-I am available for bespoke tours and will soon be running new tours.
+I am available for bespoke tours for organisations, community groups and private clients.

 Public Engagement